OCHA-DAP/hdx-scraper-idmc-gidd/README.md

 ### Collector for IDMC's Datasets
 [![Build Status](https://travis-ci.org/OCHA-DAP/hdx-scraper-idmc.svg?branch=master&ts=1)](https://travis-ci.org/OCHA-DAP/hdx-scraper-idmc) [![Coverage Status](https://coveralls.io/repos/github/OCHA-DAP/hdx-scraper-idmc/badge.svg?branch=master&ts=1)](https://coveralls.io/github/OCHA-DAP/hdx-scraper-idmc?branch=master)

-This script connects to the [IDMC API](https://api.idmcdb.org/) and extracts data for 3 endpoints country by country creating a dataset per country in HDX.
-It makes in the order of 1000 reads from IDMC and 1000 read/writes (API calls) to HDX in a one hour period.
-It does not create temporary files as it puts urls into HDX.
+This script connects to the [IDMC API](https://api.idmcdb.org/) and extracts data for 2 endpoints country by country creating a dataset per country in HDX.
+It makes 2 reads from IDMC and 1000 read/writes (API calls) to HDX in a one hour period.
+It creates around 500 temporary files each a few Kb which it uploads into HDX.
 It is run every year.

 ### Usage